 Below you can see the final version of the illustration.
 See how adding simple shadows and highlights can make a huge difference?
 If you want to try a simpler version, then you can also learn how to draw a cartoon plane in just a few basic steps here.

-Below you can see all eight steps required to illustrate this plane quickly and properly.
+Above you can see all eight steps required to illustrate this plane quickly and properly.
 I hope you had fun learning how to draw planes and don't forget to practice often using new angles, new textures and new airplane models.
-As long as you are drawing every day, you will get better and better without even noticing it! :)
+As long as you are drawing every day, you will get better and better without even noticing it!
+More vehicles can be found below. :)